In the UK, approximately 1 in 4 people suffer from a mental illness1, and around 6.6% of people in England suffer from anxiety2.

 From verses 1-2a, we see David’s struggle with anguishing anxiety that has now become a daily occurrence and the rhetorical questions give the impression that he is at a loss over where to turn and what to do.
 Then in verses 2a-4, we see that the source of David’s anxiety is his past defeats at the hands of his enemies, leading him to worry that God has left him alone to die.
 If we put ourselves in David’s shoes, I think most of us would see his anxiety as justifiable!

 But then comes David’s realisation of a way out from anxiety in verses 5-6.
 In verse 5, David remembers God’s love and salvation as he writes “But I trust in your unfailing love; my heart rejoices in your salvation”.
-One can assume that the “salvation” event that David remembers is Israel’s great redemption story of the Exodus, where God rescued His people from slavery and oppression in Egypt.
+There are many personal “salvation” events that David could have been referring to.
+But I suspect David had in mind Israel’s great redemption story of the Exodus, where God rescued His people from slavery and oppression in Egypt.
 It is the remembrance of the past redeeming event of the Exodus that begins to bring David peace in his anxiety.
 Then in verse 6, David’s memory comes closer to the present has he declares “I will sing the Lord’s praise, for he has been good to me”.
 David not only remembers Israel’s great redemption story, but also of God’s past blessing and goodness towards him.
 These memories of past personal blessings from God lead David out of anxiety and into joyful song!

 So how does David find peace in anxiety over the past?
 Put simply, he overrides memories of darkness with memories of peace.
 When memories of past military defeats causes anxiety to swell within him, David trains himself to dwell on other memories of deliverance and blessing, and thus reminding himself that God is present and good.
 This is something I think we can learn from.
 We all have past blessings from God in various shapes and sizes, from our very existence, family, successes, friendships, education, wellbeing, etc etc But far greater than any of those, we have the ultimate redemption story of history that the Exodus was a mere fore-shadowing of.
 We can look back c.2000 years to the cross, where Jesus, God incarnate, bore the punishment for all the evil and sin of human history, and offered us salvation from this broken, painful, earthly sin-filled life.